 Choosing Seed With the Birds in Mind

-The biggest bird-feeding mistake many novice backyard birders make is choosing birdseed for birds they hope to attract, not the birds already in their yard.
+The biggest bird-feeding mistake many novice birders make is choosing birdseed for birds they hope to attract, not the birds already in their yard.
 Birds are gregarious, social creatures, and they will readily investigate any area of feeding activity.
-If you only have a few birds already in your yard, it is best to choose seed for those species first – as they get more active feeding in your yard, other species will join in to see what offerings are at the buffet.
+If you only have a few birds already in your yard, it is best to choose seed for those species first.
+As those initial birds get more active feeding in your yard, other species will join in to see what offerings are at the buffet.
 Then you can add new types of birdseed and new feeders, gradually building up to a full-service birdseed restaurant.

 Different birds have different birdseed preferences depending on their bill shape and nutritional needs.
 The most popular seeds and the birds that prefer them include: